 Malta’s Blue Grotto is perhaps one of the most iconic features of the island’s majestic coastline.
 Famous for its sweeping limestone arch and radiant, turquoise waters, this amazing natural wonder should not be missed on anybody’s Malta itinerary!

-In this quick travel guide, I’ll reveal everything that you need to know to visit the grotto, including information on booking a boat trip to go inside the cave (and 6 more), as well as the nearby viewpoint (must-visit).
+In this quick travel guide, I’ll reveal everything that you need to know to visit the grotto based on our experience.
+I’ll also including information and advice on booking the best boat trip to go inside the cave (and 6 more), as well as how to visit the nearby viewpoint (must-visit).